Craigflower Manor Historic House Museum

-Craiglower Manor is a pre-confederation farmhouse built by Kenneth MacKenzie,1853-56, for the Puget’s Sound Agricultural Company, a subsidiary of the Hudson’s Bay Company.
+Craiglower Manor is a pre-confederation farmhouse built for the McKenzie family,1853-56, by the Puget’s Sound Agricultural Company, a subsidiary of the Hudson’s Bay Company.
 The Manor is important because it is one of the oldest remaining farmhouses in British Columbia.
-It represents the efforts of the Hudson’s Bay Company to establish a base for colonial settlement on Vancouver Island
+It represents the efforts of the Hudson’s Bay Company to establish a base for colonial settlement on Vancouver Island.

 Known originally as Craigflower Farmhouse, it was the centre of influence of the Scottish population, local society and culture.
 During 1856 to 1865, the Manor was the hub of social life for Victoria residents and Royal Navy officers from Esquimalt.